Invoke-IR/PowerForensics/docs/index.md

 ### Utilities
 ```
-ConvertFrom-BinaryData - implements PowerForensics' BinShred API to parse binary data into an object
 Copy-ForensicFile - creates a copy of a file from its raw bytes on disk
 Get-ForensicChildItem - returns a directory's contents by parsing the MFT structures
 Get-ForensicContent - gets the content of a file from its raw bytes on disk